mauricedavis/PhotoUploaderProject/README.md

 # Salesforce DX Project: Next Steps

-Now that you’ve created a Salesforce DX project, what’s next?
+Now that youâ€™ve created a Salesforce DX project, whatâ€™s next?
 Here are some documentation resources to get you started.

 ## How Do You Plan to Deploy Your Changes?